Fiber Laser Cleaning Applications

 Fiber laser cleaning is the process by which a surface is cleaned by having any impurities, oxides, dust, oil or other materials removed.
-This is done by using a fiber laser with high repetition rates and high peak powers, but in short pulses, so as to not damage the substrate that is being worked with.
+This is done by using a laser with high repetition rates and high peak powers, but in short, pulses, so as to not damage the substrate that is being worked with.

 The second process is laser surface decontamination, which involves the removal of layers that are much more deeply embedded within the object that you are working with.
 Therefore, you will need to remove layers of the substrate itself.
 An example would be removing radioactive concrete layers.

-Fiber laser cleaning can be used to remove the paint or the coating from a surface, either partially, fully, or on a selective area, whether the surface has been finished with an organic, chemically oxidised or anodised surface.
+This cleaning process can be used to remove the paint or the coating from a surface, either partially, fully, or on a selective area, whether the surface has been finished with an organic, chemically oxidised or anodised surface.
 This could be used for things such as de-coating solar panels, or removing paint in the aerospace or automobile industries, all while maintaining the integrity of the primer substance.

-Fiber laser cleaning can also be used to ablate metal and plastic surfaces to leave a label or mark beneath.
+Cleaning can also be used to ablate metal and plastic surfaces to leave a label or mark beneath.
 This is a highly efficient approach as a surface can be cleaned and labelled in one process, rather than the need for a multi-step approach that other conventional methods entail.
 This is useful for something like the creation of barcodes on an object.

-Fiber laser cleaning can also be used for mould cleaning and de-oiling.
+An additional cleaning application is mould cleaning and de-oiling.
 This is useful for industries such as food manufacturing where the fiber laser can be used to clean baking trays.

 If you enjoyed reading this article, why not register for future articles?